Technology Tales

 4th May 2010

-After waiting until after a weekend in the Isle of Man, I got to upgrading my main home PC to Ubuntu 10.04.
-Before the weekend away, I had been updating a 10.04 installation on an old spare PC and that worked fine so the prospects were good for a similar changeover on the main box.
-That may have been so but breaking a computer hardly is the perfect complement to a getaway.
+After waiting until after a weekend in the Isle of Man, I got to upgrade my main home PC to Ubuntu 10.04.
+Before the weekend away, I had been updating a 10.04 installation on an old spare PC and that worked fine, so the prospects were good for a similar changeover on the main box.
+That may have been so, but breaking a computer hardly is the perfect complement to a getaway.

-So as to keep the level of disruption to a minimum, I opted for an in-situ upgrade.
-The download was left to complete in its own good time and I returned to attend to installation messages asking me if I wished to retain old logs files for the likes of Apache.
+To keep the level of disruption to a minimum, I opted for an in-situ upgrade.
+The download was left to complete in its own good time, and I returned to attend to installation messages asking me if I wished to retain old logs files for the likes of Apache.
 When the system asked for reboot at the end of the sequence of package downloading, installation and removal, I was ready to leave it do the needful.

 During the upgrade process, the one thing that was missed was the changeover from /dev/mapper/sil_**************# to /dev/hd*# in the appropriate places in /boot/grub/menu.lst; look for the lines starting with the word kernel.
-When I did what the operating system forgot, I was greeted by a screen telling of the progress of checks on one of the system’s disks.
-That process took a while but a login screen followed and I had my desktop much as before.
-The only other thing that I had to do was run gconf-editor from the terminal to send the title bar buttons to the right where I am accustomed to having them.
+When I did what the operating system forgot, I was greeted by a screen telling of the progress of checks on one of the system's disks.
+While that process took a while, a login screen followed, and I had my desktop much as before.
+The only other thing that I had to do was run gconf-editor from the terminal to send the title bar buttons to the right, where I am accustomed to having them.
 Since then, I have been working away as before.